ChessAnalysis/chess-analysis/README.md

 We qualify the analysis as "static" (as opposed to "dynamic", see below) since we do not analyse moves with chess engines.
 Until now we have:
  * parsed various PGN files and structure each game in a (relational) database
- * processed games with Spark SQL in order to generate CSV files together with R scripts to derive statistics
+ * processed games with [Spark SQL](https://spark.apache.org/sql/) in order to generate CSV files together with [R](http://www.r-project.org/) scripts to compute statistics

 *We are writing a technical report on various statistics of the database (e.g., number of unique positions)*